Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Introduction

-Recently, feature steering methods~\cite{yang2025nullu,liu2025reducing} show promise to overcome the above limitations.
-These methods adjust features of intermediate layers by steering them from their original positions in the feature space toward directions that are less prone to generating hallucination outputs.
+To mitigate hallucinations in LVLMs, early studies finetune the whole model on specific datasets, which is costly and leads to degradation of generalization ability~\cite{liu2023mitigating, wang2024vigc,8957311}.
+In contrast, decoding-based methods introduce strategies such as contrastive decoding~\cite{leng2024mitigating,An_2025_CVPR} and self-correction~\cite{yin2024woodpecker,bi2025asking} in a training-free manner.
+Nevertheless, these methods require many more decoding steps for each input query, leading to high inference costs in real-world deployment.
+Recently, feature steering methods~\cite{yang2025nullu,liu2025reducing} show advantages in overcoming the above limitations.
+These methods steer features of intermediate layers toward directions that are less prone to generating hallucinated outputs.
 By modifying only the features without introducing additional decoding steps, feature steering methods can maintain inference costs comparable to those of the original model.
-However, current methods steer features based on heuristically designed rules~\cite{liu2025reducing}~(\textit{e.g.}, adjust all layers).
-These rules overlook the inherent differences across layers in pre-trained models, making the steering process to disturb layers less relevant to hallucinations.
-The disruption alters the distributions of features(in ~\cref{fig:intro-mmmu}) and ultimately impairs the model's generalization ability~(in~\cref{fig:tsne}), similar to the tuning-based methods.
-Therefore, an upgraded method to mitigate hallucinations that can achieve feature steering while preserving the original capabilities of LVLMs is urgently required.
+However, current methods steer features based on heuristically designed rules~\cite{liu2025reducing},~\textit{e.g.}, adjusting all layers.
+These rules overlook the inherent differences across layers in pre-trained models, making the steering process work on layers less relevant to hallucinations.
+The disruption alters the distributions of features (see~\cref{fig:tsne}) and ultimately impairs the model's generalization ability~(see~\cref{fig:intro-mmmu}), similar to the tuning-based methods.
+Therefore, methods that can steer features to the right location and preserve the original capabilities of LVLMs are urgently required.

-In this paper, we propose \textbf{L}ocate-\textbf{T}hen-\textbf{S}parsify for \textbf{F}eature \textbf{S}teering (\textbf{LTS-FS}), a plug-and-play framework that effectively mitigates hallucinations while preserving the inherent capabilities of LVLMs.
-First, we construct a dataset including hallucination samples at two granularities.
-With this dataset, we locate the hallucination-relevant layers through intervention-based attribution.
-Guided by the attribution score, we propose a layerwise strategy that selectively steers features in hallucination-relevant layers rather than uniformly adjusting all layers.
-As shown in~\cref{fig:intro}, compared with Nullu, a classical feature-steering-based method, our strategy barely disrupts the original feature distribution.
-Meanwhile, the evaluation results on the MMMU benchmark demonstrate that our LTS-FS not only maintains fewer hallucinatory expressions but also achieves better generalization performance.